preyneyv/league-vcs/README.md

 - Easy-to-use replay watching from any previous League of Legends patch.
   - Detects the patch version from the `.rofl` file.
-- Automatic store backups of old League of Legends versions.
+- Automatically store backups of old League of Legends versions.
   - Only stores the changed files to make better use of limited storage.

 ### Supported Platforms